ladybug-tools/spider/sandbox/gbxml-guide/space.md

 ## Space

+## Space Element

 ### Schema GreenBuildingXML_Ver6.01.xsd

 From: <http://gbxml.org/schema_doc/6.01/GreenBuildingXML_Ver6.01.html#Link34B>

+### Usage

+Documentation: A space represents a volume enclosed by surfaces

+Area and Volume should occur according to the Schema but are not required by Open Studio in order to import without warning.

+Shell Geometry elements and Space Boundary elements and their data frequently appear in Space elements but are not required

+### Space attributes:

+Name Description Lighting LightingControl InfiltrationFlow PeopleNumber PeopleHeatGain LightPowerPerArea EquipPowerPerArea AirChangesPerHour Area Temperature Volume PlanarGeometry ShellGeometry AirLoopId HydronicLoopId MeterId IntEquipId AirLoopEquipmentId HydronicLoopEquipmentId CADObjectId TypeCode SpaceBoundary

 > spaceType represents how a space is used.
 > an IESNA and ASHRAE project for determining lighting power density for individual spaces.